MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap3-appextensionhost-manual.md

 ## Remarks

-for a packaged app to see/enumerate appextensions it must meet at least one of the following criteria:
+For a packaged app to see/enumerate appextensions it must meet at least one of the following criteria:

 - Run as MediumIL (or higher)
 - Run in an AppContainer and declare a matching appextensionhost
 - Run in an AppContainer and have the packageQuery capability

-This check is called by [AppExtensionCatalog.Open](/uwp/api/windows.applicationmodel.appextensions.appextensioncatalog.open) and [AppExtensionCatalog::RequestRemovePackageAsync](/uwp/api/windows.applicationmodel.appextensions.
+This check is called by [AppExtensionCatalog.Open](/uwp/api/windows.applicationmodel.appextensions.appextensioncatalog.open) and [AppExtensionCatalog::RequestRemovePackageAsync](/uwp/api/windows.applicationmodel.appextensions).

 ## Examples